liqd/adhocracy3/docs/source/JS_Guidelines.rst

 -  Use `strict mode`_ everywhere

-   -  There seem to be multiple issues with strict mode and Typescript
+   -  There seem to be multiple issues with strict mode and TypeScript

       -  http://typescript.codeplex.com/workitem/2003
       -  http://typescript.codeplex.com/workitem/2176